-Conservation zone Areas that are designated and managed primarily to safeguard species, habitats, ecosystems, natural features Protection Areas or other site-specific values because of their natural environmental or cultural values, or for purposes of monitoring, evaluation or research, not necessarily excluding other management activities. - , Connectivity areas A measure of how connected or spatially continuous a corridor, network, or matrix is.
+Conservation zone Areas that are designated and managed primarily to safeguard species, habitats, ecosystems, natural features Protection Areas or other site-specific values because of their natural environmental or cultural values, or for purposes of monitoring, evaluation or research, not necessarily excluding other management activities.
+Connectivity areas A measure of how connected or spatially continuous a corridor, network, or matrix is.
 The fewer gaps, the higher the connectivity.
-Related to the structural connectivity concept; functional or behavioural connectivity refers to how connected an area is for a process, such as an animal moving through different types of landscape elements. - Total rare or threatened species 822,4
+Related to the structural connectivity concept; functional or behavioural connectivity refers to how connected an area is for a process, such as an animal moving through different types of landscape elements. - Total rare or threatened species 920,2 of conserving or restoring viable examples of an forests on wet mineral soils ecosystem that would naturally occur in that geographical region.
+5,7 Total Representative sample area 391,0 Total Conservation Area Network 2316,4

-Representative Portions of the Management According to CAN register: 190,7 sample area Unit delineated for the purpose forests on peat soils of conserving or restoring According to CAN register: 186,6 viable examples of an forests on wet mineral soils
+Representative Portions of the Management According to HCVF register: 372,1 sample area Unit delineated for the purpose forests on peat soils